TayenZ/Rockbuster_Stealth_Analysis_SQL/README.md

 4. Where are customers with a high lifetime value based?
 5. Do sales figures vary between geographic regions?
 ## Deliverables
-1. Write moderately complex SQL queries to answer business questions. ● Present your SQL results to business managers by creating visualizations and telling a compelling story.
+1. Write moderately complex SQL queries to answer business questions.
+Present the SQL results to business managers by creating visualizations and telling a compelling story.
-2. Present your SQL results to your technical colleagues using Excel and by creating a data dictionary.
+2. Present the SQL results to technical colleagues using Excel and by creating a data dictionary.